wqking/metapp/doc/tutorial/tutorial_variant.md

 Now v contains reference to int[2][3].
 We can't simply assign array to v because the array type will be lost.
-We need to call Variant::create to retain the array type.
+We need to call Variant::create or Variant::reference to retain the array type.

 ```c++
 v = metapp::Variant::reference(array);